polkadot-fellows/RFCs/text/0003-blockspace-regions.md

 The scheduling lenience allows regions to fall behind their expected tickrate, limited to a small maximum level of debt.
 This prevents accumulated core debt from being accumulated indefinitely and spent when convenient.
 Smoothing system load over short time horizons is desirable, but over infinite time horizons becomes dangerous.

-This RFC introduces a new `HYPERCORES` parameter into the `HostConfiguration` which relay-chain governance uses to manage the parameters of the parachains protocol.
-Hypercores are inspired by technologies such as hyperthreading, to emulate multiple logical cores on a single phsyical core as resources permit.
-Hypercores allow parachains to make up for missed scheduling opportunities, which is important to effectively decouple parachain growth from backing on the relay chain.
+This RFC introduces a new `BURST_CORES` parameter into the `HostConfiguration` which relay-chain governance uses to manage the parameters of the parachains protocol.
+BURST_CORES are inspired by technologies such as hyperthreading, to emulate multiple logical cores on a single physical core as resources permit.
+BURST_CORES allow parachains to make up for missed scheduling opportunities, which is important to effectively decouple parachain growth from backing on the relay chain.

-No more than `HYPERCORES_PER_CORE` additional candidates may be backed per core per relay-chain block, and only when hypercores are free, and the total amount of hypercore utilization MUST be no more than `HYPERCORES` per relay-chain block.
+No more than `BURST_CORES_PER_CORE` additional candidates may be backed per core per relay-chain block, and only when BURST_CORES are free, and the total amount of hypercore utilization MUST be no more than `BURST_CORES` per relay-chain block.

 The reason behind this is that there may be more backed candidates than there are cores on a per-block basis even if regions are never over-allocated onto cores.
 The regions architecture accommodates variance both in the direction of missing opportunities to make blocks as well as variance in the direction of making up for missed blocks.
 System load becomes more volatile on a block-by-block basis but is stable over longer runs of blocks.
 Accommodating this "positive variance" to respect the frequencies of regions eliminates friction between regions assigned to the same core, which would be a major complication for scheduling.